NCEAS/metadig-py/README.md

 (metadigpy) $ metadigpy -runcheck -store_path=/path/to/hashstore -check_xml=/path/to/check_xml -metadata_doc=/path/to/metadata/doc -sysmeta_doc=/path/to/sysmeta
 ```

-### How does the MetaDIG-py client run a check with the arguments supplied?
+### How does the MetaDIG-py command line client run a check with the arguments supplied?

-The `metadigclient` processes the system metadata document supplied, which should be for the given eml metadata document.
-It then extracts the identifier (ex.
-DOI) and the authoritative member node (MN) (e.g. `urn:node:ARCTIC`).
-Using this DOI, it queries the MN via an HTTP get request to retrieve the associated data objects/PIDs.
-These values are then combined into a dictionary with the hashstore configuration properties to pass onto the `run_check` function.
+The `metadigclient` extracts the identifier (ex.
+DOI) & the authoritative member node (MN) (e.g. `urn:node:ARCTIC`) from the system metadata document supplied for the given eml metadata document.
+It then passes these values to the `run_check` function, which retrieves the associated data pids and their respective system metadata from the given hashstore.

-The `run_check` function parses the check xml provided, validates the check definition, executes the check (which involves retrieving the data objects/pids retrieved from the supplied hashstore path), and lastly prints the final result to stdout.
+The `run_check` function then parses the check xml provided, validates the check definition, executes the check, and lastly prints the final result to stdout.

 As of writing this documentation, we have only setup the `metadigclient` to work with the following MN:
 - urn:node:ARCTIC

 To have additional nodes set-up, please contact us at support@dataone.org

-### How to set-up and run a data check
+### How to set-up and run a data check through the MetaDig-py command line client

-To set-up a data check, you must have/prepare the following before you run the respective `metadigpy` client command (above)
+To set-up a data check, you must have/prepare the following before you run the `metadigpy` client command (above)
 1) A HashStore - this step is necessary because `run_check` will look for the data objects in a HashStore after retrieving the data pids.
 2) The data objects associated with the DOI to check stored in HashStore, including the data objects' system metadata.
 2) A copy of the metadata document and its respective system metadata for the DOI.
 4) The check you want to run

-#### HashStore
+#### What is HashStore?

 HashStore is a python package developed for DataONE services to efficiently access data objects, metadata and system metadata.
 In order to simulate the process of retrieving data objects with a `metadig` check, we must mimic the environment in which it happens in production.
 So the requirement of having a HashStore means that we need to create a HashStore and then store data objects and system metadata inside of it.
 Please see below for an example: